arcxp/ask-the-news/docs/components/README.md

 # @arcxp/ask-the-news-components

 React component library for [Ask The News](https://www.arcxp.com/) — drop a conversational, sources-backed news answering experience into any React app.
-Includes streaming AI answers, inline citations, suggested follow-up questions, and optional ad slots.
+Includes streaming AI answers, inline citations, and suggested follow-up questions.

 This package wraps the [`@arcxp/ask-the-news-sdk`](../sdk/README.md) — you do not need to install the SDK separately.